Milk Powder Protein Standardisation Calculator

 - It does not check additive limits, labelling rules, or whether a given designation is lawful in a given country.

-- It assumes the medium is added on a comparable solids basis; in practice, moisture in liquids and powders must be accounted for in the real blend.
+- It assumes the medium is added as dry solids and uses a single powder-moisture figure; in practice the moisture of each stream and mixing must be accounted for in the real blend.

 For any actual standardisation, always run a plant trial and confirm the full composition by laboratory analysis against the applicable standard before relying on the result.
 Calculated figures are a starting point for a verified trial, not a substitute for one — ingredient composition, moisture, mixing and analytical variation all mean the real blend must be measured, not assumed.